hwtam/run-the-testcases-automatically-for-c-/README.md

 - You can change the number of testcases you want to generate.
 Just change the number in the patch.py

-- (If you change num to 8, it equals to generate "myOutputXX.txt" from 01 to 08 [remember that it is not start from 0 XD] )
+- If you change num to 8, it equals to generate "myOutputXX.txt" from 01 to 08. [remember that it is not start from 0 XD]